Petition related to mayoral elections returned, signature verification begins

 In April, the Town Clerk verified the forms of three petitions for circulation.
 The petitioners returned one of those with signatures.
 The petitioners returned version B. (See below).
 The acting clerk on July 20 verified there are enough valid signatures to move forward.

-Setting the ballot question and calling the special election is done by ordinance, which requires two readings.
-First reading is scheduled for Aug.
-1 and second reading is scheduled for Aug.
-15. Election Day is Nov.
-7, 2017.
+Setting the ballot question and calling the special election is done by ordinance, which required two readings.
+The special election has been set for Tuesday, Nov.
+7. Learn more about the 2017 Special Election.

 The Town Charter is the basic, foundational document for the Town of Castle Rock.
 Learn more and see the full Charter.